Areas of Practice

 J.D., Order of the Coif, Vanderbilt University, 1997

-Tim is a highly seasoned attorney with extensive trial, appellate, and grand jury experience in federal and state courts.
+Tim is a white collar defense attorney with extensive trial, appellate, and grand jury experience in federal and state courts.
 He represents corporate and individual clients in white-collar criminal cases, complex fraud cases, tax cases, environmental cases, and joint defense matters at the federal, state, and local levels.
 Tim is experienced in helping clients obtain exoneration, avoid charges, receive immunity, and in negotiating other favorable resolutions.
 He is equally experienced in the courtroom, where he has won acquittals in jury trials and outright dismissals in charged federal and state criminal cases.
 Deeply versed in all aspects of federal criminal practice, he also has extensive experience leading internal investigations.

 Tim is an accomplished appellate advocate as well.
 He regularly appears in federal and state appellate courts, having argued 40 appellate matters.
 He has presented argument in 33 cases before the United States Court of Appeals for the Second Circuit.
 He recently won a unanimous decision from the New York Court of Appeals, New York’s highest court that reversed his client’s conviction and resulted in dismissal of the indictment.